Should You Choose an Open Adoption in Kansas?

 Here’s what open adoptions are (and are not):

-Open adoptions do not involve co-parenting; parental rights remain with the adoptive parents
+Open adoptions in Kansas do not involve co-parenting; parental rights and responsibilities remain with the adoptive parents

 Open adoptions are a fantastic way to watch your child grow up happy and loved